bookofproofs/bookofproofs.github.io/_sources/history/19th-century/harnack.md

 7. Introduced concepts of absolute continuity of functions, uniform Hölder continuity, and the establishment of the mean value theorem for elliptic equations.
 8. Established the importance of the Saint-Venant principle in elliptic equation theory.

-Born 7 May1851, Dorpat, Russian Empire (now Tartu, Estonia).
+Born 7 May 1851, Dorpat, Russian Empire (now Tartu, Estonia).
 Died 3 April 1888, Dresden, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Harnack/)